FAQ

 What about people who break laws?

-Law remains.
-Killing, coercion, theft, and ecological destruction are forbidden and are handled by existing legal and restorative processes.
-The difference is that law is not backed by economic power over survival—no one can be threatened with deprivation of air, water, food, or shelter as a tool of control.
+Law still applies.
+Killing, coercion, theft, and ecological destruction would still be forbidden and handled by legal and restorative processes.
+The change is that law would not be backed by control over survival—no one could threaten to take away your air, water, food, or shelter to control you.

 -